-The liability for a social benefit scheme shall be reduced as social benefits are provided.
-Any difference between the cost of providing social benefits and the carrying amount of the liability in respect of the social benefit scheme is recognized in surplus or deficit, in accordance with the Accounting Policy on Accounting Policies, Changes in Accounting Estimates and Errors.
+The liability for a social benefit scheme shall be reduced as social benefit payments are made.
+Any difference between the cost of making the social benefit payments and the carrying amount of the liability in respect of the social benefit scheme is recognized in surplus or deficit in the period in which the liability is settled.